LukeShortCloud/rootpages/src/openstack/tripleo.rst

    -  Virtual lab environment:

-      -  The "pxe_fake" driver can be used.
+      -  The "manual-management" driver can be used.
 This will require the end-user to manually reboot the managed nodes.

       -  Virtual machines deployed using Vagrant need to have vagrant-libvirt's default eth0 management interface removed.
 The first interface on the machine (normally eth0) is used for introspection and provisioning and cannot be that management interface.